RHIT-CSSE/csse332/labs/lab12/index.md

 # Submission

-After our in-class discussions, please submit a small proposal (a couple paragraph at the most) listing your group members, your idea that you would like to implement, and a tentative plan at implementing it.
-It would be great if you could submit Markdown or PDF files, but please avoid Word like the plague.
+After our in-class discussions, please submit a proposal __IN PDF FORMAT__ listing your group members, your idea that you would like to implement, and a tentative plan at implementing it.
+Your proposal __must contain__ a plan for exactly how you plan to implement your idea, including needed data structures, places in the xv6 code-base where your code should be added, and so on.
+The more details you add the more we can help you identify what is feasible in the current timeline and what is not.